Fractions In Our Daily Life

 Money Matters: Handling Currency and Finances

 Our monetary systems are heavily reliant on fractions.
 While we primarily deal with whole numbers of dollars or pounds, the cents or pence are fractional parts of the main currency unit.
 One cent is 1/100 of a dollar, and one pence is 1/100 of a pound.
-Therefore, understanding fractions is crucial for accurately calculating monetary amounts, managing budgets, and interpreting financial statements.
+That's why, understanding fractions is crucial for accurately calculating monetary amounts, managing budgets, and interpreting financial statements.

 Science and Engineering: Precision in Measurement and Analysis